Summer is in full swing, and many students have gone from being fully immersed in school to the other end of the spectrum.

 There are scientific ways to keep those neurons firing over summer break—and they’re simpler than you might think!

-Exercising, keeping a regular sleep schedule, trying new things, and staying socially connected are all opportunities for your child to enjoy their free time while making sure their brain is primed for next school year.
+Exercising, keeping a regular sleep schedule, trying new things, and staying socially connected are all opportunities for your child to enjoy their free time while making sure their brain is primed for the next school year.

 Work on executive function skills.